storacha/specs/w3-replication.md

 The `out.ok.size` MUST be set to the number of bytes that were allocated for the `Blob`.
 It MUST be equal to either:

 1. The `nb.blob.size` of the invocation.
-2. `0` if the storage node already has memory allocated for the `nb.blob`.
+2. `0` if the replica node already has memory allocated for the `nb.blob`.

 ##### Blob Replica Allocate Effects